EugeneVakarchuk/Delivery_app_for_ElifTech_School/README.md

 -   Update cart information on server and show actual info.
 -   Validation form (onBlur working) and checking valid data until submit.
 -   Creat order with sended form data, total amount, link to ID shop cart, isConfirmed and isDelivered info (default values: false).
+-   Cart data storing in LocalStorage.
+If you check items and leave from page your cart will be save.
 -   Created 2 dev routes for add new shop and new product item (don't using from client side).
 -   Simple styling use less.
 -   Deployed for server (Google Cloud).